 "So how are you and Aang?"

-"Oh, you know," Katara said, quietly sipping her drink, "me and Aang."
+"Oh, you know—" Katara sipped her drink "—me and Aang."

 Zuko raised his good eyebrow and stared at her pointedly until she began to squirm uncomfortably under his gaze.

-"We're on and off—mostly off," she confessed with a sigh.
+"We're on and off—mostly off."
+She sighed.
 "It's hard to have a relationship with someone who's never around."
 When Zuko's brow creased into a deep V, she shrugged indifferently and offered him a thin smile.
 "He's got the wanderlust thing going on right now."

-"Air Nomads," she agreed, and then motioned to their surroundings.
+"Air Nomads," she repeated, and then motioned to their surroundings.
 "Hence why I'm here, helping out."

-Zuko's lips curved upwards into a mischievous grin.
-"Sick of delivering zebra-seals—I mean your brother's kids—at the South Pole?"
+"Sick of delivering zebra-seals—" Zuko's lips curved upwards into a mischievous grin "—I mean your brother's kids?"

 Without warning, Katara punched Zuko in the arm.
-He flinched and leaned back, wincing in pain, and brought his hand to his arm to rub at the bruise that was bound to be forming there.
+He flinched and winced in pain before rubbing his arm and the bruise that was bound to shortly form there.

-"You're terrible!" she cried, but could not stop the smile from creeping onto her lips.
+"You're terrible!"
+She couldn't stop the smile from creeping onto her lips.
 "Better not let Sokka hear you talk like that."